Is it a good idea to take out a joint loan?

 Once the loan is approved, you receive the money to the nominated bank account and you'll start making the agreed monthly repayments until it is cleared.

-There is likely to be an early repayment charge if you want to pay the loan off early, so take this into consideration when applying.
+If you want to pay the loan off early, you may face an early repayment charge (ERC) so take this into consideration when applying.

 The advantage of a joint loan is that you can be assessed on your combined income, meaning you may be able to borrow more than if you were to apply individually.

-But you are both liable for the full amount of the repayments.
-If one person can’t, or refuses, to pay, the other will be legally obliged to pay back the full amount.
+Yet as both people are liable for the full amount of the repayments, if one person can’t, or refuses, to pay, the other will be legally obliged to pay back the full amount.

 What types of loan offer joint applications?